bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 1: 00:12:37

-So if you compile it with the trace points disabled oh yeah it's actually not a noticeable difference.
+So if you compile it with the trace points disabled oh it's actually not a noticeable difference.

 Speaker 2: 00:12:43